Though Rubber plants propagate best in the soil for sturdy support, rooting in water is necessary for faster root growth.

 1. Stem Cutting

-In stem cutting, you make a cut from your Rubber plant along with the growing tip.
+You make a cut from your Rubber plant and the growing tip in stem cutting.
 It will have enough leaves for photosynthesis and a stem to grow roots.

 This is the most common way to cut the stem to root the Rubber plant in water.
 But you need to wait till the stem develops roots.